 In his book Edison and the Rise of Innovation, Leonard DeGraaf said:

 “One of the things that makes Edison stand out as an innovator was, he was very good at reducing the risk of innovation—he’s not an inventor that depends on just one thing.
 He knows that if one idea or one product doesn’t do well, he has others…that can make up for it.”

 So, the next time you attempt something and do not succeed, just remember that failure is temporary.
 It’s just a stepping stone on the way to success.

 And keep working at it until you achieve the results that you want.

-Take a moment to reflect on your life and consider this:
+Pause for a moment to reflect on your life and consider this empowering perspective:

 “Life is simple.
 Everything happens for you, not to you.
 Everything happens at exactly the right moment, neither too soon nor too late.
 You don’t have to like it….
 It’s just easier if you do.”